fastai/minai/README.md

 pip install miniminiai
 ```

-of to install from source clone this repo and run:
+or to install from source clone this repo and run:

 ```bash
 pip install -e .